 Starting an online business is not as simple as grabbing a pitcher of lemonade, setting up a stand, and putting up a sign.
 That approach might be just fine for children, but fully-grown entrepreneurs will need to file the appropriate paperwork to legally run a business.

 To stay on the right side of the state, you must register your business with them.
 The exact steps required may vary depending on the state in which you live and the type of business you wish to operate.

-People in charge of the process might ask certain licenses or permits to perform certain activities, file for them.
+People in charge of the process might ask for specific licenses or permits to perform certain activities and file for them.

 Additionally, you may produce entirely new intellectual properties, designs, or inventions through your business.

 If you want to make more money off of them — and prevent others from stealing your ideas — then register them appropriately.

 Your concepts and creations may qualify for trademarks, copyrights, and patents.